cheezofsandwich/ecse373_f23_nat65_lab5/README.md

   (and the bin) when an order is received.
 Provide the location of the part in the reference frame of the logical_camera, and in the reference frame of the robot arm1_base_link.

+## Tags

+### Lab 5
+The initial creation of this document, has basic functionality to run in gazebo.

+### Lab 6
+Related to ik_service node that should be downloaded, ensures compatibility.

+### Lab 7
+Sets up the ability fo the arm and base to move and complete orders as requested.

+### Phase 1
+This allows the arm to lift and move parts.

+### Phase 2 and 3
+This allows the base and agv camera feeds to work as intended.

+### Phase 4
+This is the final phase of the project, processing two orders and two shipments as given.

+## Theory of Operation
+See the attached png file with the block diagram.

+## Known Errors
+The lab does not work entirely as intended, as there are some bugs.
+Unfortunately, the loop to iterate through orders freezes occaisonally and the reasoning is unknown.
+This can prevent the arm from moving any more and picking up the next parts for the shipment.
+This works sometimes, and other times does not.